 1. Do a Soft Reset

 If your TV turns off during a thunderstorm, it may be due to damage caused by lightning.
 After the thunderstorm calms, do a soft reset.
-Unplug your TV, leave it for a few minutes, and plug it back in. once the TV powers on, it hasn’t been damaged.
+Unplug your TV, leave it for a few minutes, and plug it back in.
+If the TV powers on, it hasn’t been damaged.
 However, if it doesn’t, you need to book your TV for repair.

 Your TV may have a warranty, and if it is still valid, you don’t have to cover the repair costs.
 However, some warranties don’t cover damages caused by intense weather conditions or lightning, as the case may be.

 Nonetheless, it would be best to use caution and practice safety as this would require you to take your TV apart.
-If you don’t want to take it in for repair, there are other things to check for and how you can fix them.
+If you don’t want to take it in for repair, there are other things to check for and ways you can fix them.